Uber and Lyft are everything that’s right and wrong with design today

 It’s not an option to just go back to the way taxis and limousines operated a decade ago.
 That legacy industry is not just in an economic shambles today, but it remains as problematic as ever.
 Even as it functioned as a gateway to the middle class for countless drivers, it’s been historically rife with transgressions and corruption.
 If anything, the design innovation in Uber and Lyft only served to highlight how generally unfit for the public the whole industry has long been.

-Furthermore, even if there were some kind of a public campaigned waged to return to traditional cabs (and it would have to be an incredibly successful one to make an impact), the bell of ‘good design’ can’t be unrung.
+Furthermore, even if there were some kind of a public campaign waged to return to traditional cabs (and it would have to be an incredibly successful one to make an impact), the bell of “good design” can’t be unrung.
 We’ve now seen how design can remake the experience of a cab and there’s no going back.

 One of the most powerful aspects of the Uber and Lyft approach is the dual rating system for drivers and passengers.
 It’s been remarkable to me how it’s influenced my conduct as a passenger; I’m much less prone to being rude or even giving negative feedback directly to drivers knowing that they’ll be rating me as well.

-But when I get into a taxi cab, not only do I find that I’m less personable with taxi drivers, but I also find that the reverse is true, too.
+But when I get into a taxicab, not only do I find that I’m less personable with taxi drivers, but I also find that the reverse is true, too.
 In the past year, I’ve taken rides with yellow cab drivers who conduct private conversations on their phones and ignore me entirely; who disregard my requests to take certain roads to my destination; who cite their need to make short return deadlines as reasons why they can’t add stops to a trip; who are flagrantly untruthful about fare estimates; and who are just plain rude.
 If you have reservations about Uber and Lyft, the user experience of yellow cabs are not a compelling alternative.

 Disruption vs. design